Azzalazz/latent-intuition-pruning/README.md

 | `test_cases.py` | Verifies interest-based traversal behavior |
 | `README.md` | Project description, run guide, and grading tag info |

----

-Let me know if you want visuals added (e.g. using `networkx`) or to generate a demo video!